 In online communication industry, there are some certain rules you must follow - at least when it comes to the business sector.
 If you have a lot of attendees in one room, it’s hard to keep everyone engaged which makes it difficult to collaborate in the most effective way.

 Most people have experienced some sort of online meeting failure in the past.
 Your team's dynamic and productivity are affected by some of these issues, including awkward silences and dodgy technology.
 You can avoid them by following our advice.

 Do you remember the last time something or someone at an online meeting failed?
 There are a lot of examples online of kids walking in while their parents are on live TV, inappropriate pictures in the background, and times when audio wasn't muted when it should have been.
 Online failures actually sometimes make meetings unproductive and negatively affect team morale, client relationships, and productivity.
 So how to stop them?

-In this article, we will show you some examples of online meeting failures and provide you with tips on how to avoid the most common mistakes.
+In this article, we will show you some examples of online marketing mistakes and meeting failures and provide you with tips on how to avoid the most common mistakes.
 Ready?!